Skip to content

 2. Which Diagrams to Create First

-Not all diagrams are equally valuable.
-This decision tree helps prioritize when time is limited.
+Not all diagrams carry equal weight.
+This decision tree helps with prioritization when time is limited.

 The “Big 3” Priority Matrix